Louisiana AG warns doctors against performing abortions

 “It is incumbent on this office to advise you that any medical provider who would perform or has performed an elective abortion after the Supreme Court’s decision in Dobbs is jeopardizing his or her liberty and medical license,” Landry wrote, referencing the Friday decision.

+Lawyers for Ohio abortion providers asked that state’s Supreme Court on Wednesday to use its powers to overturn a ban on abortions at the first detectable “ fetal heartbeat.”
+The American Civil Liberties Union, Planned Parenthood Federation of America and others argued the law violates the Ohio Constitution’s broad protections of individual liberty.

+A challenge to West Virginia’s abortion ban was announced Wednesday by the ACLU of that state.
+The organization said it was joining others in filing the suit in Kanawah County Circuit Court on behalf of Women’s Health Center of West Virginia.

-His spokesman did not immediately respond to a message asking whether Landry’s office would seek to prosecute doctors who perform abortions while the judge’s order is in effect.
+In Louisiana, Landry’s spokesman did not immediately respond to a message asking whether his office would seek to prosecute doctors who perform abortions while the judge’s order is in effect.

 The three abortion clinics in the state have said they would resume operations while the order is in effect.
 It was not immediately clear whether that decision would be affected by Landry’s letter.

-Louisiana law has “trigger” language that was designed to ban abortion, with few exceptions, in anticipation of a Supreme Court ruling ending abortion rights.
+Louisiana and Kentucky are among states that had “trigger” laws designed to ban abortion, with few exceptions, in anticipation of a Supreme Court ruling ending abortion rights.

-State District Judge Robin Giarusso in New Orleans on Monday issued a temporary restraining order banning enforcement, pending a court hearing on a lawsuit filed by a north Louisiana abortion clinic and others.
-Landry’s office has not said when or where it would appeal that order.
+State District Judge Robin Giarusso in New Orleans on Monday issued a temporary restraining order banning enforcement of the Louisiana law, pending a court hearing on a lawsuit filed by a north Louisiana abortion clinic and others.
+Landry’s office is expected to appeal the order.

-The plaintiffs in the lawsuit don’t deny that the state can now ban abortion.
+The plaintiffs in the lawsuit don’t deny that Louisiana can now ban abortion.
 Instead, they contend Louisiana now has multiple, conflicting trigger mechanisms in the law.

 They also argue that state law is unclear on whether it bans an abortion prior to a fertilized egg implanting in the uterus.

-Although the law provides an exception for “medically futile” pregnancies in cases of fetuses with lethal abnormalities, the plaintiffs noted the law gives no definition of the term and state health officials haven’t yet provided a list of conditions that would qualify as medically futile.
+Although the law provides an exception for “medically futile” pregnancies in cases of fetuses with fatal abnormalities, the plaintiffs noted the law gives no definition of the term and state health officials haven’t yet provided a list of conditions that would qualify as medically futile.

+Associated Press reporters Julie Smyth in Columbus, Ohio, and Dylan Lovan in Louisville, Kentucky, contributed to this story.

+For AP’s full coverage of the Supreme Court ruling on abortion, go to https://apnews.com/hub/abortion.